 AIMS is committed to helping slow the spread of COVID-19 to our people, our community and to those from other organisations with whom we work.
 In line with regulations from the Australian Government, we are changing the way we operate.
 The information below is intended to share changes we have made, and will be updated as required.

 Our priority is the health, safety and welfare of our staff.
-We are monitoring what is a constantly changing situation, aligning our comprehensive approach with advice from the Australian Government’s Department of Health and adjusting our procedures as necessary.
+We are monitoring what is a constantly changing situation, aligning our comprehensive approach with advice from the Australian Government’s Department of Health, and state and Territory requirements and adjusting our procedures as necessary.
 These measures maintain the health and well-being of our people while keeping important scientific research functioning.

 Despite this disruption, AIMS continues to function and deliver the best science for the nation.

 AIMS operates out of three major facilities in Townsville, Darwin and Perth.

 Staff have now returned to office-based work at all AIMS facilities with flexible working arrangement in place.

 AIMS has placed restrictions on visitors accessing our sites, including contractors, sub-contractors, and suppliers.
 All visitors must: